franknoirot/franknoirot.github.io/_portfolio/d3js-colorpicker.md

 ----

-So my color picker tries to acknowledge the true shape of the color space we're exploring, while remaining useful and intuitive.
+My color picker tries to acknowledge the true shape of the color space we're exploring, while remaining useful and intuitive.
+The circle is a cross section of the bicone at the given lightness value, and the radius of the circle shrinks as you move away from Lightness = 50%.

+This arrangement makes tangible one concept that isn't present in the Adobe one: __that the selection of perceivably different colors shrinks as you get lighter or darker from the middle!__

 [Let me know what you think!]({{ site.email }}) Is this easy to use or more confusing than the standard color picker?